Searching for prints and photographs in the Texas Digital Archive (TDA)

-There are three general ways to search for prints and photographs on the Texas Digital Archive: browsing descriptive guides, keyword searching, and the "Explore Archive" button.
-When searching for prints and photographs, it may be helpful to use a combination of these methods to find images of interest.Browsing descriptive guides
+There are three general ways to search for prints and photographs on the TDA: browsing online finding aids, keyword searching, and the "Explore Archive" button.
+You can use one strategy or a combination.Browsing online finding aids

-Figure 5.
-An example of refining search results by format group to show images.
+Figure 7.
+An example of refining search results by content type (display) to show images.

 Please note that refining searches by dates might eliminate relevant results.
 Many photographs are undated or have imprecise dates (for example, “186-” for a photograph taken in the 1860s).

-When doing a keyword search, it helps to use alternate spellings and variations of the keyword or phrase.
+When keyword searching, it can help to use alternate spellings and variations of the keyword or phrase.
 For example, if you were searching for prints and photographs of the Texas State Capitol, you might search for keyword phrases such as, “Texas State Capitol,” “state capitol,” and “capitol building.”

 Explore the Prints and Photographs Collections

-The Prints and Photographs Collections can also be browsed and searched using the “Explore Archive” feature.
-From the TDA homepage, click the EXPLORE ARCHIVE button on the left-hand side of the search toolbar (see Figure 6, below.)
+You can also browse and search the Prints and Photographs Collections using the “Explore Archive” feature.
+From the TDA homepage, click the EXPLORE ARCHIVE button on the search toolbar (see Figure 8, below.)

-From the landing page displayed in Figure 8 (below), you may conduct a search.
+You can conduct a search from the landing page (see Figure 10, below).
 This will search within the Prints and Photographs collection only.

 To continue exploring the archive, click on a thumbnail to enter that Collection and view its contents, or use the Refine Your Selection options on the left-hand side of the page.